NathanBiette/EpicDungeonQuest/README.md

 * Creation
 The creation magic enables its user to create items by converting MPs to matter.
 A creation mage usually knows how to wield only one type of material (iron, wood, stone, wax, textile …).<br>
 The bigger the creation, the more mana the mage needs to spend.<br>
-There are two phases in creation: the design check (intelligence check) and the casting stage (magic check).<br>
+To cast a creation magic spell, the player need to do a magic check.<br>
 Once the item is created, it becomes independent from the caster, as a classic, typical, regular item.<br>

 * Elemental magic
 There are 4 types of elemental magic: water, earth, wind and fire.<br>
 The elemental mages use elemental energies flowing in all things to twist and control elements.<br>
 The more the element is present in an area, the more there is of this kind of energy, the easier it is to call to this element.<br>
-Elemental mages cast magic in two stages also (intelligence check then magic check) but don’t lose control over the element after using it (contrary to creation mage).<br>
+To cast an elemental magic spell, th eplayer needs to do a magic check.<br>

 * Divine Magic
-Priests and believers can call to their gods to receive their benediction and subsequently get buffs or buff allies or debuff opponents.
-(Only magic check is required most of the time)<br>
+Priests and believers can call to their gods to receive their benediction and subsequently get buffs or buff allies or debuff opponents.<br>
+To cast a divine spell, the player need to do a magic check (as its character calls upon its faith).<br>

 You get Health and Mana back by resting.
 MPs come back more quickly than HPs.